JakubSzkup1/emergingtechnologies/README.md

 For this task, I have used five English works from Project Gutenburg to create a trigram model.
 The text is cleaned up, making sure only uppercase letters, spaces and fullstops are kept.
 The model captures the occurence of each three-charcter sequence in the cleaned up text.

 - **Function: 'preprocess_text(text)'**
-- This function preprocesses the text by removing all the charcaters except for uppercase letters, spaces and full stops.
+- This function preprocesses the text by removing all the characters except for uppercase letters, spaces and full stops.

 - **Function: 'create_trigram model(text)'**
 - This function creates a dictionary where the keys are trigrams and values are the number of times they appear in the text.